wultra/mtoken-sdk-ios/README.md

 <img align="right" src="docs/images/il-mobile-token.svg" width="40%" />
 <!-- end -->

 With Wultra Mobile Token (WMT) SDK, you can integrate an out-of-band operation approval into an existing mobile app, instead of using a standalone mobile token application.
 WMT is built on top of [PowerAuth Mobile SDK](https://github.com/wultra/powerauth-mobile-sdk).
-It communicates with the "Mobile Token API".
-Individual endpoints are described in the [PowerAuth Webflow documentation](https://developers.wultra.com/components/enrollment-server/develop/documentation/Mobile-Token-API).
+It communicates with the [Mobile Token API](https://developers.wultra.com/components/enrollment-server/develop/documentation/Mobile-Token-API).

 To understand the Wultra Mobile Token SDK purpose on a business level better, you can visit our own [Mobile Token application](https://www.wultra.com/mobile-token).
 We use Wultra Mobile Token SDK in our mobile token application as well.